paotsaq/how_to_understand_vim_and_be_a_little_better_at_it/README.md

 map <Right> <NOP>
 ```

 Deactivates the arrow keys.
-Useful if you're transitioning to ``hjkl`` and also if you want to be an ass when people come over to your computer.
+Useful if you're transitioning to ``hjkl``, but then you have to explain why your arrows do not work when other people work on your machine 🙃

-``command!
-MakeTags !ctags -R.``

-This emulates a much needed feature when working with big projects.
-After you do ``MakeTags``, Vim will generate a ``tags`` folder that includes all the function definitions and what not.
-From there, you can ``ctrl + ]`` on any function declaration to jump to its definition. ``gt`` lets you come back to the previous file.

 ¹ it's likely that you and Vim will disagree on the definition of *word*.
 Assume this_is_a_word, but this.is.not.a.word.
 So it will come with experience.